pfenninglab/halLiftover-postprocessing/README.md

 ## Program Parameters
-* -qFile: bed file with query regions (used as input to halLiftover) containing (at least) the following information: chromosome_name, start, end, region name
+* -qFile: BED file with query regions (used as input to halLiftover) containing (at least) the following information: chromosome_name, start, end, region name
-	* The 1st 4 columns **MUST** be in standard bed format
+	* The 1st 4 columns **MUST** be in standard BED format
 	* The names in column 4 must be unique -- these names will be used in HALPER

-* -tFile: bed file of the file specified in -qFile mapped to the target species using halLiftover (no modifications to the output from halLiftover are necessary)
+* -tFile: BED file of the file specified in -qFile mapped to the target species using halLiftover (no modifications to the output from halLiftover are necessary)
 	* Line format must be: ` chr_name    peak_start    peak_end    peak_name ` (the output file from halLiftover should conform to this format)
 	* Examples:
 ```